flyteorg/flyte/flytectl/docs/source/gen/flytectl_delete_workflow-execution-config.rst

 Delete workflow execution config for the given project and domain combination or additionally the workflow name.

-For project flytectldemo and development domain, run:
+For project flytesnacks and development domain, run:
 ::

- flytectl delete workflow-execution-config -p flytectldemo -d development
+ flytectl delete workflow-execution-config -p flytesnacks -d development

 To delete workflow execution config using the config file which was used to create it, run: